jrhuerga/mule-flex-data-masking/README.md

 # MuleSoft Anypoint Flex Data Masking policy

 This is a Rust policy for MuleSoft Anypoint Flex.
 The policy essentially parses the body response of the backend and checks if it contains an specific attribute.
 In that case the policy masks the value of the attributes.
+For more informaton chek [Implementing a Flex Gateway Custom Policy in Rust](https://docs.mulesoft.com/gateway/policies-custom-flex-implement-rust)

 ## Configuring a Rust development environment